-However, cost varies widely based on the type of roof you choose.
+However, the cost of a full replacement can vary widely based on the type of roof you choose.
 Let’s look at the cost of different roofs from lowest to highest.

 Asphalt is by far the most cost-effective roofing material.
 Because of this, it’s also the most common type of roof, with four out of five homes today sporting this kind of roof.
 Asphalt shingles typically cost between $5.50 and $12.50 per square foot.
+For a 1,700-square-foot roof, materials will likely cost between $9,350 and $21,250 for the shingles and materials alone.
 For a 3,000-square-foot roof, you can expect to pay anywhere from $16,500 to $27,500.

 While some metal roofs look nice on certain home styles, metal roofing is most often chosen for its longevity.
 Metal roofs can last up to 50 years.
 These materials often cost $18.00 to $28.00 per square foot.
+With a 1,700 square-foot metal roof, you will likely pay somewhere between $30,000 and $47,600 for materials alone.
 For a 3,000-square-foot roof, the total material cost is likely to be anywhere between $54,000 and $84,000.

 Synthetic shingles are made from recycled materials, including plastic and rubber.
 Homeowners often choose synthetic roofing because it is environmentally friendly, durable, and usually designed to look like slate or wood shake without the extra weight.
 However, synthetic roofs tend to be very expensive, priced at around $16.00 – $27.00 per square foot.
+With a 1,700-square-foot roof, you will likely pay between $27,200 and $45,900 for materials.
 For a 3,000-square-foot roof, that’s about $48,000 – $81,000.